 In addition to situations where a parent is physical absent or doesn’t share in parenting, abandonment happens later, too, when children are criticized, controlled, unfairly treated, or otherwise given a message that they or their experience is unimportant or wrong.
 Children are vulnerable, and it doesn’t take much for a child to feel hurt and “abandoned.”
 Abandonment can also occur when a parent confides in a child or expects him or her to take on age-inappropriate responsibilities.
 At those moments, the children must suppress their feelings and needs in order to meet the needs of the adult.

-A few incidents of emotional abandonment don’t harm a child’s healthy development, but when they’re common occurrences, they affect the child’s sense of self and security and can cause internalized shame that leads to intimacy issues and codependency in adult relationships.
+A few incidents of emotional abandonment don’t harm children’s healthy development, but when they’re common occurrences, they affect children’s sense of self and security and can cause internalized shame that leads to intimacy issues and codependency in adult relationships.
+As adults, we may be emotionally unavailable or attracted to someone who is.
+We risk continuing a cycle of abandonment that replicates our abandoning relationships and be easily triggered to feel abandoned.
 For an in-depth examination of this process and how to heal, see Conquering Shame and Codependency: 8 Steps to Freeing the True You.